anoma/ferveo/docs/ferveo.tex.md

 Penalties and rewards can still be allocated for disputes posted after the validity of the distributed key expires, but this process also must happen in a defined window of time between the expiry of the key and the release of staked value for the DKG session.

 ### Proof sketch

-(TODO: sketch proof that changes to the VSS are OK)

 ## DKG